azizahma/Basic-problems/README.md

 6. Dictionaries - dict_ss.py
 7. Transcribing (from DNA to RNA) - transcribe.py
 8. Working with files - working_w_files.py
+9. Rabbits and Recurrence Relations - rabbit_recurrence.py

 This repository is for my own reference.
+Please let me know (azizah_ma@yahoo.co.uk) if you find that the solutions here are useful!